Police corruption: General distrust of police in the community

 While political issues can easily be worked through, the social effect of police corruption is much harder to overcome.
-Civilians, especially those who or know someone who has been victimized by certain types of corruption, tend to see police officers as enemy forces.
+Civilians, especially those who know someone who has been victimized by certain types of corruption, tend to see police officers as enemy forces.
 Similarly, police officers view civilians in the same light.
 Both issues have only been exacerbated by the war on crime and war on drugs.
 The "us versus them" mentality is especially prevalent among inner city minorities, where stereotyping and racial targeting seem to be the norm.

 Rotten apple theory

 This theory suggests that one bad cop ruins the entire department.
-A single officer can not only cause leadership to initiate investigations over entire sections or the department as a whole, but that one corrupt officer/the rotten apple can bring a generally appreciated department to its knees in terms of public relations.
+A single officer can not only cause leadership to initiate investigations over entire sections or the department as a whole, but one corrupt officer/the rotten apple can bring a generally appreciated department to its knees in terms of public relations.
 People look at that one bad cop and assume, sometimes correctly (especially in this case, where several other officers were found to be committing similar violations) the entire department is corrupt and committing similar or worse acts.
 A 2019 study in the journal Nature backs up this theory, finding that misconduct by one police officer substantially increased the likelihood that peer officers would also engage in misconduct.
 The article uses the metaphor of a contagion.